Marijuana Flower in Florida "Very Soon" (#NoSmokeIsAJoke)

-Gov. Ron DeSantis, who was sworn in as Florida’s new governor at the beginning of the year, said this week that changes to Florida marijuana laws will be coming “very soon”.
-The new governor of Florida says many voters believe the state has been “foot dragging” on determining marijuana legalization, particularly when it comes to the legality of smoking medical marijuana.
+Gov. Ron DeSantis said marijuana flower in Florida laws will be coming “very soon”.
+One of his chief advisers has popularized the hashtag #NoSmokeIsAJoke.
+DeSantis, sworn in as Florida’s new governor at the beginning of the year, says many voters believe the state has been “foot dragging” on determining marijuana legalization, particularly when it comes to the legality of smoking medical marijuana.

 Changing Stance on Florida Marijuana Laws

-Gov. Ron DeSantis’ stance on cannabis laws is a complete 180 from that of former Florida governor and current Florida U.S. Senator Rick Scott.
-While Scott doesn’t want medical marijuana to be smoked, one of Gov. DeSantis chief advisers, John Morgan, has popularized the hashtag #NoSmokeIsAJoke and shared the editorial, “It's time to heed the will of the voters on medical marijuana,” on his feed today.
+Gov. Ron DeSantis’ stance on smoking ban cannabis laws is a complete 180 from that of former Florida governor and current Florida U.S. Senator Rick Scott.
+While Scott doesn’t want medical marijuana to be smoked, John Morgan, an adviser to DeSantis, has shared the editorial, “It's time to heed the will of the voters on medical marijuana,” on his feed today.
 But Gov. DeSantis administration is not alone in its vision for new Florida marijuana laws.
 More and more Florida lawmakers have begun to support marijuana legalization over the past few years than ever before.

 The new Florida Commissioner of Agriculture and Consumer Services, Nikki Fried, recently added a “Director of Cannabis” position to her department.
 U.S. Senate budget chief and Florida Senator Rob Bradley also echoed a similar sentiment to that share by Gov. DeSantis when he said on Twitter earlier this year, “Fix the pot law, Congress!
 Leave alone states with medical marijuana and take marijuana out of Schedule 1.”